-A charitable remainder trust (CRT) is an irrevocable trust that provides annual distributions to a named beneficiary (typically the donor or one or more individuals designated by the donor) for a specified period (for life or lives or for a period of years up to 20).
-At the conclusion of the payout period, the trust's remainder interest is distributed to a qualified charity.
+A charitable remainder trust (CRT) is an irrevocable trust that provides annual distributions to a non-charitable beneficiary for a specified period.
+The non-charitable beneficiary can be the donor or one or more individuals designated by the donor, and the payouts can last for a period of years (up to 20), for life, or for joint lives.
+At the conclusion of the payout period, the trust remainder interest is distributed to a qualified charity.
 With this built-in flexibility, each donor's unique planning needs and preferences influence the terms of the trust.

 A CRT is a split-interest gift-a gift of a remainder interest to charity with a retained income interest (for the amounts the trust pays to the income beneficiary).
-To qualify as a split-interest trust (which generates an income tax deduction for the donor), a CRT must meet the criteria described under Section 664(d) of the Internal Revenue Code.
-The transfer of the charitable interest qualifies for a charitable gift tax deduction in an amount equal to the present value of the remainder interest in the year the trust is created.
+To qualify as a split-interest trust (which generates an income tax deduction for the donor), a CRT must meet the criteria described under Section 664(d) of the Internal Revenue Code.2 The transfer of the charitable interest qualifies for a charitable gift tax deduction in an amount equal to the present value of the remainder interest in the year the trust is created.3

-There are two types of charitable remainder trusts:
+There are two types of charitable remainder trusts:4

 A charitable remainder annuity trust (CRAT) pays out a set amount every year, determined as a fixed percentage of the initial value of the trust assets.
-Since the trust is required to make distributions at least annually (including the year in which the trust is created), an illiquid asset that does not generate income may not be a good CRAT funding choice unless sufficient cash is also part of the gift.
-It is also important to note that additional contributions to the CRAT are not allowed after the initial contribution.
+Since the trust is required to make distributions at least annually (including the year in which the trust is created), an illiquid asset that does not generate income may not be a good CRAT funding choice unless sufficient cash is also part of the gift.5 It is also important to note that additional contributions to the CRAT are not allowed after the initial contribution.6

-A charitable remainder unitrust (CRUT) pays out a specified percentage of the trust assets as revalued each year, and therefore has much more flexibility than a CRAT.
+A charitable remainder unitrust (CRUT) pays out a specified percentage of the trust assets as revalued each year,7 and therefore has much more flexibility than a CRAT.
 It can accept additional contributions and offers further flexibility through four sub-varieties: